 Passing without an estate plan in place can leave your family with a lengthy process that is overwhelming and confusing.
 It can take time to get everything processed and settled.
 If you’re ready to get started creating a will, contact our law office.
 Our estate lawyers in Raleigh NC will work with you every step of the way to make sure you document your wishes so that they can be used upon your passing.

 To learn more about the probate process in times where there is no will check back soon.
 Our next post will offer the final steps of this process.

 Are you considering estate planning?
 If so, congrats.
 We hope this information helps you decide to start estate planning today!
 Remember, you're never too young to start.
 Call now to learn more.
 Also, be sure to check back soon.
 We will have more reasons why you should start your estate plan now, instead of later, no matter what your age is.

 Estate Lawyers in Raleigh NC

 As always, feel free to contact us with any questions or concerns you may have about estate planning.
 Also contact our estate lawyers in Raleigh NC to schedule a consultation if you have yet to start estate planning.
 It’s never too early to make plans for your wishes upon death.
-In addition, Eldreth Law Firm, PC is here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or other legal issues.
+In addition, Eldreth Law Firm, PLLC is here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or other legal issues.
 Call now.